MonaRansing/EDA_Hotel_Booking_Analysis/README.md

 6) August month has maximum number of bookings.
 7) Mostly used distribution channel is TA/TO channel.
 8) 2016 has highest bookings.
+### Bivariate and Multivariate analysis:
+**In bivariate and multivariate analysis following questions are tried to solve:**